-Historic habitat destruction occurred through logging, conversion of floodplains to cropland, and grazing.
-Present habitat loss is largely the result of ignorance, incompatible recreation uses, and residential developments.
-Loss of the Ulmus spp. (elm) canopy in floodplain habitat, earthworm infestations, over-use by white-tailed deer (Odocoileus virginianus), and proliferation of invasive species such as Rhamnus cathartica (common buckthorn), Phalaris arundinacea (reed canary grass), and Alliaria petiolata (garlic mustard) threaten the species even at protected sites.
-Soils on sites supporting E. propullans are generally quite erodable and caution should be used in mechanical removal of non-native species to ensure that seedbeds are not created for other invasives.
-Chemical control of non-native invasives may be possible during the late summer and fall when E. propullans and its companion native ephemerals are no longer above ground.
+Soils on sites supporting E. propullans are generally quite erodible, and caution should be used in mechanical removal of invasive species to ensure that seedbeds are not created for their reintroduction and expansion.
+Limited chemical control of non-native invasive species may be possible during the fall when E. propullans and its companion native ephemerals are dormant and no longer above ground.

 Conservation Efforts in Minnesota

-Approximately half of the known E. propullans populations are now in the ownership of various public and private conservation organizations.
-However, active management has generally been lacking.
+Approximately half of the known E. propullans populations are now in the ownership of various public and private conservation organizations; however, active management has generally been lacking.
 Long-term monitoring is underway at numerous sites to detect population trends and habitat changes.
-The construction of a retaining wall along Prairie Creek at Nerstrand Woods State Park and a shoreline stabilization project on private land along the Cannon River have been undertaken to minimize bank erosion from flash flood events and loss of E. propullans habitat.
+The construction of a retaining wall and stream weirs along Prairie Creek at Nerstrand Big Woods State Park and a shoreline stabilization project on private land along the Cannon River have been undertaken to minimize bank erosion from flash flood events and loss of E. propullans habitat.

 Banks, J. A. 1980.
 The reproductive biology of Erythronium propullans Gray and sympatric populations of E. albidum Nutt.
 (Liliaceae).
 Bulletin of the Torrey Botanical Club 107:181-188.

-Converse, C. and W. Smith.
+Converse, C., and W. Smith.
 1984.
-Element Stewardship Abstract.
+Element stewardship abstract.
 The Nature Conservancy.
+Minneapolis, Minnesota.